Posted on June 10th 2018

 A mafia lord named Frankie Fusilli arrives in town and demands to stay in the hotel's penthouse for free.
 Frankie Fusilli is clearly a man who gets what he wants.
 If things don't go his way, he tells us, things may mysteriously become broken: furniture, walls, legs... yeah, we get the picture.
 So Frankie Fusilli gets the penthouse free of charge.

-Frankie also appears in The Sims 2 for the GBA (wait for that review), but we feel like The Sims 2 on DS, while inferior in every other respect, does a better job of introducing the character of Frankie.
+Frankie also appears in The Sims 2 for the GBA, and while, in general, we prefer the GBA game, we feel like The Sims 2 on DS does a better job of introducing the character of Frankie.
 In the GBA game, Frankie is definitely a mob boss, and definitely someone you don't want to cross, but we're mostly able to keep up a friendly rapport with him.
 There's really only one part where he is directly a threat to us, when he was annoyed at us and was contemplating feeding us to his pet shark, but we managed to talk our way out of it.
 There was one other time when he asked us to do a favor for him, and if we fail to do what he wants, he happens to be distracted and somehow lets us off the hook.

 For contrast, in the DS game, Frankie shows up and demands to stay in the penthouse for free.
-And we don't want to give him one of the only two rooms we have at this point for absolutely free.
-We have like no funds, and how are we supposed to make any money with someone taking over the penthouse, of all places, for absolutely free.
+At this point, our hotel only has two rentable rooms that we could be making money from, and we don't want to give him the best room for free!
+We have like no funds, and how are we supposed to make any money with someone taking over the penthouse, of all places, for absolutely free!
 But it's really an offer we can't refuse.

 Frankie sets himself up in our penthouse, and makes a habit of calling us for every little thing.
 However, he, of course, doesn't just tell us what he wants over the phone.
 He asks us to come talk with him in person.
 Note that, since we are running around putting out fires, tending to drunken sailors in the casino, and periodically quelling alien invasions, we might not really be in the best position to drop everything and run to see Frankie the moment he happened to call.
 Besides, Frankie is all the way on the top floor of the hotel, which is not the most convenient location to get to.
 But Frankie is not a patient man.
 If too many minutes pass after his first call, he will call again, and be notably annoyed.
 We don't want someone like Frankie to be notably annoyed.
 Once, enough time passed for him to need to call us a third time, and that's when he started discussing the potential fate of our kneecaps.
 We luckily made it to the penthouse before things escalated any further.